-The app Duolingo itself is completely free.
-But how much is Duolingo Super (formerly Duolingo Plus)?
-Duolingo Super / Plus costs $6.99 per month.
-They offer a 14-day free trial (sometimes 7 days) and then charge you monthly.
-After years of using Duolingo, in my opinion, it’s not necessary to upgrade to the Plus version.
+They sometimes offer a 7 or 14-day free trial (not always!) and then charge you monthly.
+After years of using Duolingo, in my opinion, it’s not necessary to upgrade to the Super version.
+Especially with the price hike, in my opinion, it is not worth nearly that much.

 However, something that is super worth the money every single time is italki (I’m taking 3 classes per week right now) try out a class and you’ll thank me later.
 They’re usually $9 or less!